April 14, 2026

 chmod +x program && ./program

 Ghidra is a free, open-source reverse engineering tool from the NSA.
-It can turn a compiled binary back into C-like pseudocode that is much easier to read than raw assembly.
-The key skills to develop are: loading a binary and letting auto-analysis run, finding the main() function in the symbol tree, and reading the decompiled output in the right panel.
-You do not need to understand every detail -- focus on string comparisons, return values, and conditional branches.
+It turns a compiled binary back into C-like pseudocode that reads far better than raw assembly.
+The skills to build: loading a binary and letting auto-analysis run, finding main() in the symbol tree, and reading the decompiled output.
+Do not try to understand every detail.
+Focus on string comparisons, return values, and conditional branches.

-In picoCTF, the most common RE patterns are: a program that compares your input to a hardcoded string (ltrace catches this instantly), a program that applies a simple XOR or ROT transformation to the flag before comparing it (reverse the math), and a program that checks mathematical conditions on your input (solve the equations).
+The most common picoCTF RE patterns: a program that compares your input to a hardcoded string (ltrace catches it instantly), a program that applies a simple XOR or ROT to the flag before comparing (reverse the math), and a program that checks mathematical conditions on your input (solve the equations).

-Good starting points are Flag Hunters and Classic Crackme 0x100.
-Both are well-structured beginner challenges that teach the core pattern without overwhelming you.
+Good starting points: Flag Hunters and Classic Crackme 0x100.
+Both teach the core pattern without overwhelming you.

 ltrace is your best friend for crackmes